 With railway preservation in its infancy, initial (and youthful) interest in resurrecting the Nuthatch Line was greeted with understandable scepticism - undoubtedly rural Sussex had much to offer potential visitors, however it was just one of many standard-gauge branch lines in the English Home Counties; steam-operated services could still be widely seen across most of the United Kingdom in 1959 and so it was unknown if anyone would take a special trip to travel in antiquated carriages behind a steam locomotive.

 Preparations for the summer season started swiftly in January 1961 with the construction of a primitive terminus at Great Coles Wood, just south of the still BR-owned interchange station; with no run-round facilities initial services would be limited to brake van rides until such time more substantial rolling stock and a second locomotive could be purchased.
-Although remote, the site of the temporary terminus benefits greatly from the altered siding at Great Coles Wood Farm which has remained active despite years of neglect by BR.
-To the north of Great Coles Wood Lane a concrete platelayers hut was sourced to provide additional storage - the Nutchatch Line had only ever had timber built structures until this time.
+Although remote, the site benefits greatly from the much altered siding at Great Coles Wood Farm which remained active despite years of neglect by BR.
+Opposite the halt resides a concrete platelayers hut, sourced to provide additional storage, which is a novelty as the Nutchatch Line had only ever had timber lineside structures prior to preservation.

 In May the NPS acquired its first locomotive, No 31027, an ex-South Eastern and Chatham Railway (SECR) P Class 0-6-0T.
 Withdrawn in March at Dover (74C) the locomotive arrived in basic BR black livery and was immediately relined and christened Primrose - an unsurprising choice by the membership considering how BR had expended so much effort in running down and subsequently closing the branch.